Google claims TensorFlow’s OpenCL can double inference performance

 The new TensorFlow inference engine features an optimizer that chooses the right workgroup size to boost performance, resulting in up to a 50% speedup over the average on hardware like Qualcomm Adreno GPUs.
 It supports FP16 natively and requires accelerators to specify data types’ availability, reducing memory and bandwidth usage and training time by speeding up algorithmic computations.
 (Google notes that some older GPUs like the circa-2012 Adreno 305 can now operate at their full capabilities thanks to FP16 support.)
 And OpenCL is able to greatly outperform OpenGL’s performance by maintaining synergy with physical constant memory, a hardware feature in chips like Adreno GPUs that reserves RAM for storing constant arrays and variables.

 In one benchmark test, the TensorFlow team reduced the latency of MNASNet 1.3, a so-called neural architecture search system, from over 100 milliseconds on the Vivo Z3 with the OpenGL-based backend to 25 milliseconds with the OpenCL alternative.
-In another test with the object detection algorithm SSD MobileNet v3, they reduced latency from nearly 100 milliseconds on the Huawei Mate 20 to less than 25 milliseconds.
+In another test with the object detection algorithm SSD MobileNet v3, the team reduced latency from nearly 100 milliseconds on the Huawei Mate 20 to less than 25 milliseconds.

 Google notes that OpenCL isn’t a part of the standard Android distribution, making it unavailable to some users.
-As a stopgap measure, TensorFlow Lite now checks the availability of OpenCL at runtime so that if it isn’t available or can’t be loaded, the library falls back to the old OpenGL backend.
+As a stopgap measure, TensorFlow Lite now checks for the availability of OpenCL at runtime so that if it isn’t available or can’t be loaded, the library falls back to the old OpenGL backend.

 “While the TensorFlow Lite GPU team continuously improves the existing OpenGL-based mobile GPU inference engine, we also keep investigating other technologies,” TensorFlow software engineers Juhyun Lee and Raman Sarokin wrote in a blog post.
 “OpenCL brings quite a lot of features that let us optimize our mobile GPU inference engine.”